2M-kotb/DLSTM/README.md

  ---> look_back: is the length parameter

- ---> n_epoch: is the no, of epochs
+ ---> n_epoch: is the no. of epochs

  ---> neurons: is the no. of hidden units in each layer, it is a list [ hidden_1, hidden_2,....]